Former Tribal Leader Convicted of Defrauding Tribe in South Dakota

-A former tribal leader in South Dakota has been convicted of defrauding his tribe out of thousands of dollars.
-Julian Bear Runner , the former Oglala Sioux Tribal President, was found guilty of six counts of wire fraud , as well as larceny and embezzlement charges.
+A jury on Thursday convicted a former tribal leader in South Dakota of defrauding his tribe out of thousands of dollars.
+After a three-day trial, the jury convicted former Oglala Sioux Tribal President Julian Bear Runner, 38, of Pine Ridge, of six counts of wire fraud as well as larceny and embezzlement charges.

-It was alleged that Bear Runner submitted false vouchers for work-related travel and received approximately $80,000 in checks, which he used for personal expenses such as gambling and hotel stays.
+TRIBES BLAST SOUTH DAKOTA GOVERNOR'S CLAIM THAT LEADERS ARE BENEFITTING FROM DRUG CARTELS A 2022 federal indictment alleged Bear Runner submitted vouchers while he was president in 2019 and 2020 for work-related travel he didn't go on, and received about $80,000 in checks, which authorities said he took for his personal use, including gambling and hotel stays.
+'When government leaders abuse positions of power for personal financial gain, it’s the public that pays the price,' South Dakota U.S. Attorney Alison Ramsdell said in a statemen

 United States Latest News, United States Headlines